Millions to NanoSYD researchers from Independent Research Fund Denmark

-Proud leader of NanoSYDWith a total sum of almost 6 million research kroner for NanoSYD, the head of the centre, Professor Horst-Günter Rubahn, is not surprisingly a happy and proud man.
+Proud leader of NanoSydWith a total sum of almost 6 million research kroner for NanoSyd, the head of the center, Professor Horst-Günter Rubahn, is not surprisingly a happy and proud man.
 The appropriations pave the way for new uses of organic - and thus green - materials in future technological solutions, which help us shape a sustainable future.

-Fact box* 75 renowned researchers characterised by high expertise and willingness to take risks to carry out the implementation task of spotting and securing research funds for excellent ideas.
+Fact box* 75 renowned researchers characterized by high expertise and willingness to take risks to carry out the implementation task of spotting and securing research funds for excellent ideas.

 * International panels conduct so-called peer reviews on a selected proportion of the applications submitted by the councils involved in their assessments.